February 1, 2018

 Any elected government that hopes to rule as an effective institution will not only have to earn the legitimacy of the people in Libya, but also eliminate the threat posed by militias and political spoilers of the election.
 For the foreseeable future, no rational militia is willing to give up their leverage over the state and the plentiful perks that come alongside that for the sake of national reconciliation.

 At the very least, a legal framework that acts as a temporary constitution and establishes basic guidelines for the government, with an instituted timeline for ratifying a full constitution, could be a middle of the road option if the election process continues as scheduled.
-There is no doubt that the solution to Libya's political, economic, and security crisis can only be resolved through an agreement, but rushing such a sensitive process without the required prerequisites for doing so; could trigger a wave of violent unrest in an already volatile state.
+There is no doubt that the solution to Libya's political, economic, and security crisis can only be resolved through a political solution, but rushing such a sensitive process without the required prerequisites for doing so; could trigger a wave of violent unrest in an already volatile state.

 Yousuf Eltagouri is an intern at the Rafik Hariri Center.
 Follow him on Twitter @yousufeltagouri.